FortinetCloudCSE/FortiDevOps/content/_index.md

 ![](img/aws-2.png)

+You should see at least one instance:

 ![](img/aws-3.png)

 #### CLI access

-Later in this training, We will use the `Access Key ID` and the `Secret Access Key` to configure the CLI of the instance to be able to access the AWS APIs
+Later in this training, We will use the `Access Key ID` and the `Secret Access Key` to configure the CLI of the instance to be able to access the AWS APIs.

 #### EC2 Instance Access